-In May 2007, the Board of Directors, at the recommendation of the Compensation Committee amended the compensation paid to Mr. Holtzman to remain at \$575,000, with no further stock option awards or participation in our Key-Executive performance-based cash incentive program for fiscal 2007.
-The majority of the \$575,000 in compensation is paid through a consulting agreement with JMI which, as amended, is for a fixed two-year term expiring on April 28, 2009.
+Pursuant to the consulting agreement, which was most recently amended in September 2008, Mr. Holtzman receives, in aggregate, annual consulting and employment compensation of \$575,000, payable in cash.
 If we engage Mr. Holtzman's services to assist us in a specific and significant corporate transaction or event, the Compensation Committee, at their discretion, has the right to grant Mr. Holtzman a bonus for his additional services.
-No such bonus was granted during fiscal 2007.
+No such bonus was granted during fiscal 2008.